-The Central Bank of Cyprus has today released the publication for the first time and in order to inform readers, its Household and Non-Financial Corporations Indebtedness Report for May 2016.
+The Central Bank of Cyprus has today released, for the first time, the publication Household and Non-Financial Corporations Indebtedness Report for May 2016.

 The Report presents a concise analysis of the level of indebtedness and the financial position of the main borrowers of the Cyprus banking system – the domestic household and non-financial corporations sectors.